Youth of the Year Award

 The Susan Scott Memorial Fund was established to honor Susan’s memory and foster the lifelong skills learned as a youth involved with horses and horse showing.
 Rewarding young horsemen who give selflessly perpetuates the characteristics most often found in successful individuals, regardless of their career paths.
 The fund was made possible through the generous contributions garnered from the auction of Susan’s custom-made Harris saddle and memorial contributions made to the NSBA Foundation in Susan’s name.
 The saddle was donated by Susan’s daughter, Nancy Ditty, along with her husband Seth and son Luke.

-Grant Mastin, of Jackson, Ohio, was named the 2022 Youth of the Year Award recipient and inaugural recipient of the $4,000 Susan Scott Memorial Scholarship out of seven outstanding finalists.
+Nick Culwell, of Louisville, Missouri, Florida, was named the 2023 Youth of the Year Award recipient and third annual recipient of the $4,000 Susan Scott Memorial Scholarship out of five outstanding finalists.